 Skyrunner World Series Champion 2018 (Sky Classic Series)

-English, (Swiss-) German, Spanish, French, Italian, Danish
+English, German, Spanish, French, Italian, Norwegian

 Last week's training comprised Skimo: 115 km / 11100 m d+ Running: 65 km / 1600 m d+ (that's a lot of running for me for winter time!)
 Strength: 1h Intensity sessions: 3 (2 runs / 1 ski) Locations: 3 Total time: 25h This week will be an easier week, but with 42+h of work at the 'other' office. • • • • @dynafit #speedup @organicoach #thinkgreenstayfit @julbo_eyewear #vision @mulebar #organic #energy @punchpowerofficiel #naturel @protectourwintersswitzerland #pow @sportsunilepfl #fit @dupasquiersports #shop @nortecmicrocrampons #grip @skyrunning #lesscloudsmoresky Egli Engineering | naturgefahr.ch

 Ethics are not only important in sports, but in all areas of life.
-To me it is important that we protect the natural environment in which we like to perform our sport and which supports our lives.
+To me it is important that we protect the natural environment in which we perform our sport and which supports our lives.
 It is also essential that the products we consume are produced under fair working conditions for the humans and that the production is as sustainable as possible for the planet.
 Finally, we should try to consume only what we really need.